 This Brain-Chip contains both neurons and vascular endothelial cells and is made to model both brain physiology and the blood-brain barrier.
 They say that they are not trying to entirely recreate a brain but just the smallest functional unit of the organ.
 The chip has a blood-brain barrier composed of microvascular endothelial cells, neurons, astrocytes, and pericytes, which interact in a very specific manner and need to be organized in a very specific way.

 2. Mini heart

-McCain who specializes on heart chips had used it as a model for Barth syndrome Now. her team is focused on using these devices to study other diseases.
-Using the model organism like rat may be helpful but it does not have the same genetic makeup as we do.
-So once we have disease models it will make a huge impact, especially on inherited diseases.
+McCain, who specializes in heart chips, had used it as a model for Barth syndrome Now.
+Her team is focused on using these devices to study other diseases.
+Using the model organism like rats may be helpful, but it does not have the same genetic makeup as we do.
+So once we have disease models, it will make a huge impact, especially on inherited diseases.